 When it comes to disposing of your medical waste, however, you can’t just throw it away.
 Because of the potential health hazard, there are special procedures that must be followed.
-Because there are different disposal methods for each type of medical waste, each type must be discarded separately.
+There are different disposal methods for each type of medical waste, and each type must be discarded separately.

 The Different Types of Medical Waste

 Red bag medical waste includes all waste that is biohazardous (also known as potentially infectious).
 This includes discarded vaccines, items with dried blood or other fluids, discarded surgical tools, or cytotoxic materials.

 As might be apparent from the name, sharps includes used syringes and other needles.
 These are common in hospitals and other places where blood is drawn or drugs are administered.